z88dk/z88dk/libsrc/_DEVELOPMENT/adt/b_vector/readme.txt

 To create the container, the caller supplies an 8-byte b_vector_t structure to b_vector_init().
 In that call, the user also specifies the vector's initial capacity in bytes and its maximum size.
-The initializer will allocated a data array of size capacity bytes and the vector's initial size is set to zero.
+The initializer will allocate a data array of size capacity bytes and the vector's initial size is set to zero.

 The caller can insert, append and erase bytes from the vector